CharlottePiol/Carepatron/Frontend-candidiates.md

 ## Requirements
 1. Create a client
     - All fields are required
-2. Edit a client
-    - All fields are required
 3. Search for a client
     - Searching in the "search field" should filter the list of clients by their first or last name
     - Example: John Stevens and Steven Smith should both show up if a user searches "steven"